LearnersGuild/cos/COS Overview/Player_Support_Group.md

 * Remind people to turn screens off and to protect the space from their "todos".
 * People might need their screens during the **build proposals** step.
 Remind them to stay focussed and close their screens the moment they feel they have all their proposals in.
 * Offer to let anyone facilitate the process at the beginning.
 Hopefully, one day, someone will take you up on it!

+---

+## Facilitator notes

+Nonpurpose of houses = process feedback about the game. the game maker will hold weekly sessions for feedback.

+more transparent about why vulnerability

+learning support group / players group get support learning how to play this game better

+framing for last 50m: what supports people in this group? what's needed here?

+what's my incentive to support other people if i'm here for myself?
+- check ins help people care about each other
+- creating a container where truth and love can unfold
+- learners are 'attached' to each other via vulnerability, they care about each other because they know each other deeper

+Facilitator Notes: asking people who are in the red to check in about it and make a plan / get support